High-Fidelity-Fusion/HiFi-Registration/README.md

 # High Fidelity Registration
-This README contains the minimum information needed for a developer to setup the package.
+This README contains the minimum information needed for a developer to deploy the package to a remote environment.
-For more complete information, see our setup instructions and onboarding guide here: https://docs.google.com/document/d/1qdJ-26sYB21YMrn7ydTUSXP6XCWlehiwo_vOs1cUhM0/edit?usp=sharing
+For setting up a local developer environment, see our setup instructions and onboarding guide here: https://docs.google.com/document/d/1qdJ-26sYB21YMrn7ydTUSXP6XCWlehiwo_vOs1cUhM0/edit?usp=sharing

 ## Django setup